oechsler/BareSharp/README.md

 ![empty_window](./Assets/empty_window.tiff)

-Although the window seems perfect, the resolution borthers you, right?
-No problem!
+Although the window seems perfect, the resolution borthers you?
+Alright, no problem!
 Simply change the default ScalingManager via the Scaling field. *It is necessary that this is done before calling the base class Initialize method of your Entrypoint.*

 ~~~csharp
 Scaling = new ScalingManager(graphics, window, size, [scale], [fullscreen]);
 ~~~

 The size vector is of type Vecor3.
-Because it is used to determine the siez of a window, you might wonder why we are not using a Vector2.
-This is because we are using the. first argument to determine the width of the window and the second and third for the aspect ratio.
+Because it is used to determine the size of a window, you might wonder why we are not using a Vector2.
+This is because we are using the first argument to determine the width of the window and the second and third for the aspect ratio.

 The correct vector for an 800x600 window therefor would be: